-- 1. Place foot on brake and press the start button. - Observe the wait-to-start light.
-See Wait-to-Start Light ⇒ 14.
-This light may not come on if the engine is warm. - 2.
+1. Place your foot on the brake and press ENGINE START/STOP.
+Observe the wait-to-start light.
+See Wait-to-Start Light \Rightarrow 11.
+This light may not come on if the engine is warm.

 The wait-to-start light may be illuminated, depending on temperature conditions.
-There will be a delay in engine cranking after pressing the start button based on temperature conditions.
+There will be a delay in engine cranking after pressing ENGINE START/STOP based on temperature conditions.
 In extremely cold temperatures the delay will be longer.
 At the end of the delay the engine will begin to crank and will continue to crank until the engine starts.